 An ergonomic workstation involves a display at eye level, plus a keyboard and mouse on a desk.

 For the sake of ultralight backpacking, I am going to attempt to forgo the keyboard, and use speech recognition instead of typing, and a small multi-button mouse with my leg as the mousepad.
-The phone will be folded and placed into a head mounted screen magnifier, or unfolded and held in place at eye level with a phone holder, using a fallen tree branch or whatever nature provides as a support structure.
+The phone could be folded and placed into a head mounted screen magnifier, or unfolded and held in place at eye level with a phone holder, using a fallen tree branch or whatever nature provides as a support structure.

 Speech recognition can be difficult to use unless you are perfect at orations.
-I often have to stop and think, and backspace when I think of a different way of saying something.
-I also have the need to see something written, before I can finish a sentence, and I don't seem to be able to do that while speaking.
+I often have to continuously backspace when I think of a different way of saying something.
+I often have the need to see something written, before I can finish a sentence.
 When I can think of a complete sentence, I fly with speech recognition.
 So I end up using multiple input methods, and I like it that way.
-Each method has it's benefit in the moment.
+Each method has its benefit in the moment.
 So I can't give up the keyboard and will be experimenting for an optimal solution.

 Connecting a phone to an external display is only a portable option when you will have displays available along your travels.
-There are lightweight portable displays, but even these have significant weight and require additional power, and, they're really not that big.
+There are lightweight portable displays, but even these have significant weight and require additional power.

 There is, however, an easy trick to get super lightweight mobility and a decently sized screen, by taking advantage of a phone's high resolution display.
 Magnifiers work passively, requiring no extra battery or power source.
 A screen is larger only because it occupies more of your visual field.
 By holding a phone closer to your eyes, you have a larger screen.
 The simplest, most portable magnifiers are reading glasses, but other magnifiers have advantages as well.

 While phone screens are thought to be too small to be useful as a desktop replacement, an overlooked feature of quality phone displays are their high screen resolutions, comparable to that of much larger displays.
 Because of their native high resolution, you can use optical magnification while maintaining crisp images.